 Finally, the MLR LASSO can shrink and delete the coefficients (Hossain et al., 2014).
 Another advantage of this approach is ranking model predictors based on the absolute value of the coefficients, using an embedded feature selection process (K. Kim, 2018).
 It confirms the difference in predictor importance between distinct clusters of time-series data.
 The MLR LASSO is constructed to exhibit the significant factors between clusters using glmnet package for R (Friedman et al., 2010).

 Results

-Change in mobility levels over time in England
+Mobility in pandemic times across England